 Another area that does not see as much Lipedema fat accumulation on average is the upper body including the torso, abdomen, and arms.
 However, over 90% of women will see Lipedema fat accumulation around the inner elbow area, anterior forearm, and anterior arm.

 Perhaps widely known, Lipedema fat more often accumulates around the lower body including the thighs and buttocks, but the term Lipedema ankles isn’t rare either.
 Women will often see the majority of their Lipedema fat in these areas.
-However, they can also commonly find Lipedema fat accumulating around the inner knee and backside of their leg.
+However, they can also commonly find Lipedema fat accumulation around the inner knee and backside of their leg.
 The area where Lipedema fat is least likely to develop is the backside of the foot with only 6% of women experiencing this, and as rare as it sounds, Lipedema ankles are also possible.

 Karen L. Herbst, Liza Mirkovskaya, Aditi Bharhagava, Yamini Chava, Charisse Hanne T. Te, “Lipedema Fat and Signs and Symptoms of Illness, Increase with Advancing Stage”, 2015, iMed Pub Journals, Archives of Medicine